pauldrinn/cluster_research/docs/README.md

 ---
 To-do for later:
 - [ ] Note overlapping and conflicting hits (Not important)
-- [ ] Get all sequences with annotations of C2 and C2 + GBL into one big alignment and put them in something like FastTree
+- [x] (This is a problem since there are no C2 hits with GBL following it) Get all sequences with annotations of C2 and C2 + GBL into one big alignment and put them in something like FastTree
 - [x] Get number of unknowns (according to the ground truth, gdt) in clusters with 10-19 sequences
 - [x] Make histograms of:
     - [x] Number of sequences in clusters of particular size (# of sequences vs cluster size e.g. clusters with 11 sequences total 300 sequences)